Jozef Benedik

-Jozef Benedik (10 March 1898 – 11 October 1977) was a Slovak fencer.
+Jozef Benedik (10 March 1898 – 11 October 1977) was a Czechoslovak fencer.
 He competed in the individual and team sabre events at the 1936 Summer Olympics.

 Biography

-He was born in Moravia and, as a young soldier of the Austro-Hungarian Army, graduated from a cadet school in Krakow.
+He was born in Moravia and, as a young soldier of the Austro-Hungarian Army, graduated from a cadet school in Kraków.
 He later came as a captain of the Czechoslovak army to serve in Levoča, Slovakia.

 He soon became a stable and inseparable part of the ŠOD Levoča club.
 He became a two-time champion of Czechoslovakia in the sabre in 1929 and 1930.
 In the following years he was a regular participant and finalist of the Czechoslovak Championships.